-A. Any player assessed a Major Penalty and a Game Misconduct Penalty automatically be removed from the balance of that game and be suspended for the next game his or her team plays unless otherwise stated in the playing rules.

-- B. If a player, coach or manager persists after warning from the Referee is continuing gross misconduct, that person shall be subject to suspension for a period of one year or more as determined by the Inline Hockey Technical Commission. - C. Any non-playing coach, trainer or manager who gets on the floor after the start of the game without permission of the Referee shall automatically be removed from the game and assessed a Game Misconduct Penalty.
-That person will also be suspended for the next game his team plays. .
-Any player who holds or strikes an official shall be suspended from the remainder of the tournament. - D. Any manager, coach or trainer who holds or strikes an official shall be ordered to the dressing room, and disciplinary action shall be taken by the Inline Hockey Technical Commission Discipline Commission.
+- a) Any player assessed a Major Penalty and a Game Misconduct Penalty automatically be removed from the balance of that game and be suspended for the next game his or her team plays unless otherwise stated in the playing rules. - b) If a player, Coach or Manager persists after a warning from the Referee is continuing inappropriate Misconduct, that person shall be subject to suspension for a period of one year or more as determined by IHNZ. - c) Any non-playing Coach, Manager or Team Official who gets on the floor after the start of the game without permission of the Referee shall automatically be removed from the game and assessed a Game Misconduct Penalty.
+That person will also be suspended for the next game his team plays.
+Any player who holds or strikes a Game Official shall be suspended from the remainder of the tournament. - d) Any Manager, Coach or Team Official who holds or strikes a Game Official shall be ordered to the dressing room, and disciplinary action shall be taken by IHNZ.